Available for new clients

 Agency-tested experience

-I've worked in agency environments.
+I have worked in agency environments.
 I know how to hit deadlines, communicate clearly, and produce work that holds up under client scrutiny.

 Honest about what I do well